-- though it's highly disputable whether this function should exist at all; a feature-rich search function would be much more convenient.
-Also, shortening a string to an str bears no practical sense, regretfully being a routine in many subject areas.
+- though it is highly debatable whether this function should exist at all; a feature-rich search function would be much more convenient.
+Also, shortening a string to str bears no practical sense, unfortunately being a common practice in many subject areas.

-NB: sometimes field names are shortened or even omitted (e.g., a heterogenous array is passed instead of a set of named fields) to lessen the amount of traffic.
-In most cases, this is absolutely meaningless as usually the data is compressed at the protocol level.
+NB: sometimes field names are shortened or even omitted (e.g., a heterogeneous array is passed instead of a set of named fields) to reduce the amount of traffic.
+In most cases, this is absolutely meaningless as the data is usually compressed at the protocol level.

-5. Naming Implies Typing
+6. Naming Implies Typing

-A field named recipe must be of a Recipe type.
-A field named recipe_id must contain a recipe identifier that we could find within the Recipe entity.
+A field named recipe must be of type Recipe.
+A field named recipe\id must contain a recipe identifier that can be found within the Recipe entity.

-Same for basic types.
-Arrays must be named in a plural form or as collective nouns, e.g., objects, children.
-If that's impossible, better add a prefix or a postfix to avoid doubt.
+The same applies to basic types.
+Arrays must be named in the plural form or as collective nouns, e.g., objects, children.
+If it is not possible, it is better to add a prefix or a postfix to avoid ambiguity.

-Bad: GET /news - unclear whether a specific news item is returned, or a list of them.
+Bad: GET /news - it is unclear whether a specific news item is returned, or a list of them.